Adverbs of Frequency - ESL EFL Activities, Worksheets and Games

 ESL EFL Speaking and Matching Activity - Elementary - 25 Minutes

 This is an amusing card game that helps students practice adverbs of frequency.
 The class is divided into groups of three.
 Each group is given a set of action cards and a set of frequency cards.
 Students deal out the frequency cards and place the action cards face down in a pile.
 The first player takes an action card and using the cue on the card asks the other players a question beginning with 'How often do you...?'
 The other players each reply, producing a frequency card, e.g. hardly ever.
 They must try to choose a frequency card, which is as close to the truth as possible.
 The first player then decides whose version is nearest to the truth and gives the action card to that player.
 That player lays down the action card and their frequency card.
 The second player takes an action card and so on.
-The player to get rid of all their frequency cards first is the winner.
+The player to get rid of all their frequency cards first wins the game.

 True Detective.PDF Exclusive